kserve/website/docs/modelserving/v1beta1/torchserve/autoscaling/README.md

-# Autoscaling
+# Autoscaling with PyTorch InferenceService

+## Knative Autoscaler
-KServe supports the implementation of Knative Pod Autoscaler (KPA) and Kubernetes’ Horizontal Pod Autoscaler (HPA).
+KServe supports the implementation of **Knative Pod Autoscaler (KPA)** and **Kubernetes’ Horizontal Pod Autoscaler (HPA)**.
 The features and limitations of each of these Autoscalers are listed below.

+!!!
+Note
-IMPORTANT: If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install [HPA extension](https://knative.dev/docs/install/any-kubernetes-cluster/#optional-serving-extensions) after you install Knative Serving.
+    If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install [HPA extension](https://knative.dev/docs/install/any-kubernetes-cluster/#optional-serving-extensions)

 Knative Pod Autoscaler (KPA)

 - Part of the Knative Serving core and enabled by default once Knative Serving is installed.
 - Supports scale to zero functionality.
 - Does not support CPU-based autoscaling.

 Horizontal Pod Autoscaler (HPA)

 - Not part of the Knative Serving core, and must be enabled after Knative Serving installation.
 - Does not support scale to zero functionality.
 - Supports CPU-based autoscaling.

 ## Create InferenceService with concurrency target

 ### Soft limit
 You can configure InferenceService with annotation `autoscaling.knative.dev/target` for a soft limit.
 The soft limit is a targeted limit rather than